johnson-liu-repo/Sentiment_Analysis/README.md

 ## __Project Overview__

-This project aims to experiment with applying natural language processing techniques to classify comments found in informal, conversational, or otherwise casual text found through social media as either sarcastic or not.
+This project aims to experiment with applying natural language processing techniques to classify comments found in informal, conversational, or otherwise casual text found through social media as either sarcastic or not sarcastic.
 The current scope of this project involves training neural network models on prelabeled comments from a dataset retrieved from Kaggle and using the trained models to predict the presence of sarcastic intent in Reddit comments.
 A possible future extension is applying sarcasm detection to broader sentiment analysis to general sentiment analysis in social media posts.
 Another possible avenue to explore is sentiment analysis through multimodal input (including images alongside text).